Last Updated on 9 July 2026 by Ariana Svenson

 Pack a Picnic Lunch

 Not only is the food expensive, but there are long queues on busy days.
 Take a picnic rug for a fun family picnic experience.
-Once you get out of the main area near the café and train stop, there are some lovely uncrowded areas.
+Once you get out of the main area near cafécafé and train stop, there are some lovely uncrowded areas.

-If you’d prefer to buy food at the Tulip Festival, there’s Chalet Healy Café with a dine-in and takeaway pizzeria and plenty of food trucks, including:
+If you’d prefer to buy food at the Tulip Festival, there’s Chalet HeCaféCafé with a dine-in and takeaway pizzeria and plenty of food trucks.

-The trackless train is also running during the festival.
+The trackless train is also running during the festival from Wednesday to Sunday.
 It’s about 20 minutes plus wait time (30 minutes on a busy weekend).
 During the Tulip Festival, train rides are $10 per seat (adults and children).
 On A busy Saturday, there was an enormously long wait – up to 30 minutes.

 However, we were told that on a quiet day, the passionate driver explains all the different aspects of the park – another reason to go when there are fewer people.
 Visit the Araluen Facebook page for the latest updates.